jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 some mountain biking in the past but never really fell in love with it.
 It wasn't that I didn't like riding on trails; honestly, I just never cared for the *bikes*.
 I've never found flat bars comfortable for one thing, but there's also just something ineffable about that type of bike that doesn't appeal to me.
-(No judgement against folks who like them; it's like preffering a different sort of ice cream.
+(No judgement against folks who like them; it's like preferring a different sort of ice cream.
 Nothing wrong with cherry cordial, I just would rather eat mint chocolate chip.)